Jason Potteiger

 Now compare that to the engineering levers.
 We landed on an optimized prompt with a customized rubric and tested this with two frontier models.
 This added about 2 points of within-±1 to our baseline.
 A newer reasoning model (GPT 5.2) actually regressed to baseline.

 And the two points have a specific shape.
 The prompt improvement showed up uniformly across text types, which is not what better reasoning looks like.
-It's what bias correction looks like.
+It’s what bias correction looks like.
 The LLM came into the task already associating surface-negative words with low ratings, and a better-written prompt partially corrects for it.
-Swap models and you either lose the correction or inherit a new bias you haven't measured.
+Swapping the models (as we did) you either lose the correction or inherit a new bias you haven’t measured.

 Two cognitive operations, one form